-Confirms that any proposed major pruning is for the health or stability of the tree.
+Used to confirm that any proposed major pruning is for the health or stability of the tree.
 Major pruning involves pruning limbs or roots that are greater than 20 percent of the tree’s girth or pruning that overall will amount to more than 20 percent of the trees canopy or root system.

 - Arborist Verification of Hazardous or Conflicting Tree (Tree Form M3)

-Confirms a tree’s hazardous condition or that the tree is conflicting with existing structures or trees.
+Used to confirm a tree’s hazardous condition or that the tree is conflicting with existing structures or trees.

 - Arborist Verification of Tree Status (Tree Form M4)